launchdarkly/integration-framework/README.md

 [![CircleCI](https://circleci.com/gh/launchdarkly/integration-framework.svg?style=svg&circle-token=9a44436c3b22e7fb6a22df1ad9a2455a0d6f2d34)](https://circleci.com/gh/launchdarkly/integration-framework)

 Feature flags give you control over your deployment and rollout.
 They can also provide context to third-party tools that show you how your application reacts to flag changes.
 You can integrate these tools with LaunchDarkly using the LaunchDarkly integration framework.
-For additional background, read [Building your own integrations](https://docs.launchdarkly.com/integrations/building-integrations) in our LaunchDarkly product documentation.
+For additional background, read [Using the LaunchDarkly integration framework](https://docs.launchdarkly.com/integrations/building-integrations) in our LaunchDarkly product documentation.

 This repository contains LaunchDarkly integrations built by our community.
 Most of these integrations consume events from LaunchDarkly to provide the external tools with more context.